A Posteriori Error Bounds for Two Point Boundary Value Problems: A Green's Function Approach: Numerical Tests

-In other words, a solution exists within a $\infty$-norm ball of radius $s_0$ about the approximate solution and the solution is unique within the ball of radius $s_1$.
+In other words, a solution exists within an $L^\infty$-norm ball of radius $s_0$ about the approximate solution and the solution is unique within the ball of radius $s_1$.

-The computation was done in MATLAB using the interval arithmetic package INTLAB \cite{Ru99a} on a 2GHz Intel Core i7 and took 142 seconds.
-This includes the time to compute the approximate solution $y_0$ and approximate BVP fundamental solution $\tilde\Phi$.
-These were computed using the MATLAB routines ode15s and bvp5c with absolute and relative error tolerances of $10^{-9}$.
+Again, the verified computation was done in MATLAB using the interval arithmetic package INTLAB \cite{Ru99a}.
+On a 2.2GHz Intel Core i5 the procedure took 150 seconds, including the time to compute the approximate solution $\tilde Y$ and approximate BVP fundamental solution $\tilde\Phi$.
+The approximations were computed using the MATLAB routines ode15s and bvp5c.